Tropical Fukaya Algebras: Convergence for broken maps

-\begin{proof} [Proof of Theorem \ref{thm:cpt-broken}] After passing to a subsequence, the tropical graph underlying the maps $u_\nu$ is $\nu$-independent.
-Indeed by Proposition \ref{prop:finno}, there is a finite number of tropical graphs that are types of broken maps with area $<E$.
-We denote the $\nu$-independent tropical type by $\Gamma$.
-Since the type is fixed, the Hofer energy of the maps $u_\nu$ is uniformly bounded by Corollary \ref{cor:hofbd}.
+\begin{proof} [Proof of Theorem \ref{thm:cpt-broken}] After passing to a subsequence, the tropical graph $\Gamma$ underlying the maps $u_\nu$ is $\nu$-independent.
+Indeed by Proposition \ref{prop:finno}, there is a finite number of tropical graphs that underlie broken maps with area $<E$.
+By Proposition \ref{prop:hofertop}, the Hofer energy for a map $u:(C,\partial C) \to (\XX,L)$ can be read off from its area and its intersection data with relative divisors, which is provided by the {direction}s $\cT(e)$ of the edges of the tropical graph $\Gamma$.
+Consequently, the Hofer energy $E_{\Hof}(u_\nu)$ of the maps $u_\nu$ is uniformly bounded.